THEabbey of Sant'Angelo in Formis, Fraction Capua, it's a church abbey dedicated to San Michele Arcangelo and has the dignity of basilica minor.

-The cycle of frescoes, which today you can admire inside the church, is attributable to the reconstruction of the building by theAbbot Desiderio; bearing witness to this there is his portrait inapse with the square nimbus, intent on offering a Christ the model ofabbey, as well asepigraph on the entrance portal.
+The cycle of frescoes, which today can be admired inside the church, is attributable to the reconstruction of the building by theAbbot Desiderio; proof of this is his portrait in theapse with the square nimbus, intent on offering a Christ the model ofabbey, as well as theepigraph on the entrance portal.

 La decoration moreover it is comparable with miniatures realized in the scriptorium dell 'abbey of Monte Cassino.
 The decorative program occupies the naves, apses and controfacciata.

-Subsequently the church it was taken from the monks and given back to them in the 1072 by the then Prince of Capua, Riccardo.
+Subsequently the church it was taken from the monks and given back to them in 1072 from then on Prince of Capua, Riccardo.

-We owe him the right to him frescoes of school Byzantine-bell that can be admired inside and that constitute one of the most prestigious and best preserved pictorial cycles of the time in Southern Italy.
+We owe him the right to him frescoes of school Byzantine-bell which can be admired inside and which constitute one of the most prestigious and best preserved pictorial cycles of the time in Southern Italy.

 In the twelfth century, however, the reconstruction of the portico and bell tower.

-La facade in Casa del church is preceded by a arcade to five ogival arches supported by four column shafts, two of which are placed on the right and made in cipollino marble and two left built in gray granite, with Corinthian capitals different from each other and supported by further different architectural elements reused as a function of bases.
+La facade area of church is preceded by a arcade to five ogival arches supported by four column shafts, two of which are placed on the right and made in cipollino marble and two left built in gray granite, with Corinthian capitals different from each other and supported by further different architectural elements reused as a function of bases.

 These elements of re-use are said to come from buildings belonging to the santuario pay.